kli2013/FFmpegLiteGUI/docs/about_en.md

 Using these side features for other purposes (localized mosaic, motion overlays, lightweight NLE-style work) is perfectly fine — they work and are maintained.
 They are just **not the design goal**: a bonus if you need them, harmless if you don't.

+## Why I built this

+Before this tool, my workflow was: batch conversion and cropping via .bat scripts, complex edits in Shotcut.

+The turning point was jobs like side-by-side tiling: in Shotcut you change the project resolution, pin the left video's position to 0, set the right video's x to the left video's width — every step by hand, and it compounds fast with more clips.
+So I built this: drop two videos in, align height (or width), tile, export.

+It's been a long time since I last opened Shotcut.

 ## Update rhythm

 - **If you only do batch transcoding, there is no need to chase every update.** Most changelog entries polish the watermark / PiP side features; the transcoding core stays stable.
 Check back once in a while (every month or two) to see if a fix matters to you — there is no need to swap files after every commit.